dgc-cgn/CAS-Digital-Trust/README.md

 Link to [Scheme Manual](./scheme/scheme-manual.md)

-If you are interested in piloting a CIOSC standard for inclusion into the conformity assessment scheme, [please contact](https://ciostrategycouncil.com/contact/) us.
+If you are interested in piloting a DGC standard for inclusion into the conformity assessment scheme, [please contact](https://ciostrategycouncil.com/contact/) us.

 ***
 [Public Statement](./public-information/README.md) | [License](./LICENSE.md)